Viltrox PFU RBMH 85MM F1.8 STM lens Review

 What no F ring?

 This lens has no physical ring to adjust aperture.
-Therefore, all those who got into the Fuji system to have that “old school” analogue experience, this might not be the lens for you.
+Therefore, for all those who got into the Fuji system to have that “old school” analogue experience, this might not be the lens for you.
 Stick to Fuji if an F ring is absolutely a necessity.
 When first mounting this lens your camera will most likely default to an auto F setting.
 I myself struggled on getting to get my X-T30 to work manually but with a bit of custom button settings I came out with a good way to manually and electronically adjust aperture.

 The Focus ring that you either love or hate